Giulio Caccini: Life

 Caccini made at least one further trip to Rome, in 1592, as the secretary to Count Bardi.
-According to his own writings, his music and singing met with an enthusiastic response.
+According to his own writings, his music and singing were met with an enthusiastic response.
 However, Rome, the home of Palestrina and the Roman School, was musically conservative, and music following Caccini's stylistic lead was relatively rare there until after 1600.

 Caccini's character seems to have been less than perfectly honorable, as he was frequently motivated by envy and jealousy, not only in his professional life but for personal advancement with the Medici.
 On one occasion, he informed the Grand Duke Francesco of two lovers in the Medici household— Eleonora, the wife of Pietro de' Medici, who was having an illicit affair with Bernardino Antinori—and his informing led directly to Eleonora's murder by Pietro.
 His rivalry with both Emilio de' Cavalieri and Jacopo Peri seems to have been intense: he may have been the one who arranged for Cavalieri to be removed from his post as director of festivities for the wedding of Henry IV of France and Maria de' Medici in 1600 (an event which caused Cavalieri to leave Florence in fury), and he also seems to have rushed his own opera Euridice into print before Peri's opera on the same subject could be published, while simultaneously ordering his group of singers to have nothing to do with Peri's production.

 After 1605, Caccini was less influential, though he continued to take part in composition and performance of sacred polychoral music.
 He died in Florence, and is buried in the church of St. Annunziata.